xyzzycgn/dart/README.md

 connected ammo turrets, and prioritizes the approaching asteroids.
 Those that are heading directly toward your platforms and are likely to collide with them are attacked, while the others are ignored, saving you tons of ammunition.

+### D.A.R.T. in action
+A small comparison should show you the difference:

+- The 1st [video](https://youtu.be/hZGajh5M93g) shows a flight to fulgora with disabled D.A.R.T. (thus simulating a vanilla flight)
+- The 2nd [video](https://youtu.be/AKpU_mEaESk) shows the same flight with fully operating D.A.R.T.

+Both videos were created with the same save file as starting point.

 ## Components
 D.A.R.T. consist of two special devices.
 The central fire control computer (FCC) and a specialized variant of radar - miniaturized with reduced power consumption and only usable on platforms.
 To use them, you have to research the D.A.R.T.